Cislunar Resonant Transport and Heteroclinic Pathways: From 3:1 to 2:1 to L1: Computational and Visualization Methodologies

 To compute a family of $m$:$n$ unstable periodic orbits in the Earth--Moon PCR3BP, we start with an orbit state from the Earth Kepler problem having semi-major axis $a = \left(\frac{n}{m}\right)^{2/3}$ and initial longitude of perigee and true anomaly both $\pi$ (for the interior MMRs considered in this study); here, the longitude of perigee is measured with respect to the positive $x$-axis of the rotating frame.
 The previously mentioned Keplerian orbit will be symmetric about the $x$-axis and will also be periodic in the rotating Kepler problem (i.e., PCR3BP with $\mu = 0$).
 Thus, the method of perpendicular $x$-axis crossings can be used to numerically continue this Keplerian orbit to the true value of $\mu = 1.2150584270572 \times10^{-2}$ for the Earth--Moon system; see, for example, Section 2.6.6.2 of \citet{parkerAnderson} for details of this method.
 A schematic illustration of the method is also given in Figure \ref{fig::singleshoot}.

 The same method is then used to continue the resulting PCR3BP orbit through (most of) the remainder of its orbit family, using the perpendicular orbit $x$-intercept as the continuation parameter.

 Occasionally, a turning point may be encountered where this orbit $x$-intercept reaches an extremum along the family; in this case, using the Jacobi constant $C$ as the continuation parameter instead of $x$ can allow the computation to proceed past such points.
 Also, as will be seen in Section \ref{poSection}, it can occur that a periodic orbit family passes \emph{through} the singularity at the Earth ($r_{1}=0$), where the standard PCR3BP Equations \eqref{pcrtbpH_EOM}--\eqref{pcrtbpH} are undefined.
 In both cases, a Kustaanheim-Stiefel (KS) \citep{ksRegularization} regularization-based continuation method is used to overcome the difficulty.
-This method, developed by \citet{kumar2025aug} as a modification of that of \citet{howellBreakwell}, allows continuation of CR3BP periodic orbits by Jacobi constant $C$ --- including through singularities.
-We refer the reader to the aforementioned papers for details of the KS-based method, but note that it also relies on finding initial states that lead to perpendicular $xz$-plane crossings when propagated.
+This method, developed by \citet{kumar2025aug} as a modification of that of \citet{howellBreakwell}, allows continuation of CR3BP periodic orbits by Jacobi constant $C$---including through singularities. {$C$ changes rapidly along the orbit family near singularities, and thus one can in fact use relatively \emph{large} continuation step sizes (e.g., $\Delta C = 0.1$) when passing through them.} We refer the reader to the aforementioned papers for details of the KS-based method, but note that it also relies on finding initial states that lead to perpendicular $xz$-plane crossings when propagated.
 In this paper, we consider only planar periodic orbits that are symmetric about the $x$-axis; both previously described (non-KS and KS-based) methods are valid for this case.

 As a final remark, note that an $m$:$n$ resonant periodic orbit will pass through perigee $m$ times during one orbital period in the PCR3BP.
 Thus, when using the perigee section $\Sigma$ described in Section \ref{sectionSection}, the $m$:$n$ periodic orbit will have $m$ intersection points with the section; moreover, these points will not be fixed points of the section's Poincar\'e map, but become $m$-iteration periodic orbits under the map.
 That is, one will have $m$ points $X(k) \in \Sigma \subset \mathbb{R}^{4}$, $k = 0, 1, \dots, m-1$, satisfying the equation,